unity-atoms/unity-atoms/docs/tutorials/event-instancer.md

 # Event Instancer

-Similar to variables, events can also be instantiated for use in prefabs.
-In this tutorial we will build a "death" event for the monster prefab created in the variable instancer tutorial.
-The death event will be fired once as the monster health drops below zero.
+Similar to Variables, Events can also be instantiated for use in prefabs.
+In this tutorial we will build a "death" Event for the monster prefab created in the variable instancer tutorial.
+The death Event will be fired once as the monster health drops below zero.

-Some setup is necessary in our example to demonstrate how an `Event Instancer` works.
+Some setup is necessary in our example to demonstrate how an Event Instancer works.

 ## Damage the monster